-UK media: Traces of nerve agent found in ex-spy poisoning
+UK urges public to wash clothes after nerve agent attack

 They are backed by roughly 180 military personnel providing logistical support, including the removal of ambulances feared to possibly be contaminated by the nerve agent.

-Police are looking for clues to what sickened Skripal, 66, a Russian ex-military intelligence specialist who in 2006 was convicted in Russia of spying for Britain, and his 33-year-old daughter, Yulia.
+Police are looking for precise clues to what sickened Skripal, 66, a Russian ex-military intelligence specialist who in 2006 was convicted in Russia of spying for Britain, and his 33-year-old daughter, Yulia.

+Investigators hope they can pinpoint where the nerve agent was made, which could help determine who was behind the attack.

 Skripal was imprisoned inside Russia until he was freed in a 2010 spy swap and settled in England.
 He had stayed out of the public eye since then.